Norco, California

-Norco is a city in northwestern Riverside County, California, United States.
+Norco is a city in the Inland Empire region of northwestern Riverside County, California, United States.
 Located roughly 40 mi inland from the Pacific Ocean, Norco is known as "Horsetown, USA" and prides itself on being a "horse community".
 The area is dotted with corrals, farms, hitching posts, ranches, riding trails, and tack-and-feed supply stores; there are also city ordinances in-place requiring new construction to have a "traditional, rustic ...
 Western flavor".

 As of the 2020 census, the city population was 26,316, down from 27,063 at the 2010 census.

 History

 Luiseño Native Americans were the first inhabitants of the area.

 The city's name is a portmanteau of "North Corona", named after the North Corona Land Company.

 Norco had its "grand opening" on Mother's Day, May 13, 1923, and was later incorporated as a city on December 28, 1964.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.1 sqmi of which 13.9 sqmi is land and 0.2 sqmi, or 1.56%, is water.

 One of the most notable geographical features in Norco, visible from anywhere in the city, are the Santa Ana Mountains.